John R. Zoesch III

-- Served as defense counsel in white collar criminal prosecution regarding defense contracting fraud, maintaining an active security clearance for purposes of representation.
+- Served as defense counsel in federal white collar criminal prosecution regarding defense contracting fraud, maintaining an active security clearance for purposes of representation.

 - Co-authored summary judgment and appellate briefs on behalf of major private aircraft manufacturer in products liability suit, which resulted in summary judgment and subsequent affirmance by the Eleventh Circuit.

 - Represented co-owner of one of the largest electric generation plants in the United States against multiple personal injury lawsuits alleging contamination of local region, which resulted in dismissal of action.

 - Represented restaurant owner in defense against claims of copyright and trademark infringement arising from use of karaoke works, which resulted in dismissal of action.

 - Served as counsel for developer of “smart mattress” technology in trade secret misappropriation against national mattress manufacturer.